o7-machinehum/kicad-vault/readme.md

-# Kicad Vault
+![](img/logo.png)
 Kicad Vault is a Python based part management systems.
 It will automatically hunt for KiCad projects and generate a webserver highlighting components, their current prices and availability.
 It is currently only available with digikey integration.

-![](img/logo.png)

 ## Getting setup
 Start [here](https://developer.digikey.com/) to get some digikey api credentials.